jameslamb/conference-notes/ODSC/odsc-west-2016.md

 	- stack up some more complicated base learners
 	- extension of hyper-param tuning
 	- strong learners, higher-complexity meta-model
-	- "can I jsut keep all my models?"
+	- "can I just keep all my models?"
 - another form: "mixture of experts"
 	- take high-complexity base learners
 	- change weights for combination by a gating function